rothiotome/godot-very-simple-twitch/README.md

 ## FAQ and Troubleshooting
 ### Change Settings
 You can change the Settings in ``Project > Project Settings > General > Very Simple Twitch``.
 Note that switching on the ``Advanced Settings`` toggle will allow you to customize your client even further.
 Advanced configurations are not supposed to be changed without further knowledge of how Twitch works.

+### My project doesn't work after export and some SCRIPT ERROR appears
+Make sure you add the "*.html" file exception in you export setting.
+If you don't, after connecting, an error like the following will appear: ``SCRIPT ERROR: Attempt to call function 'get_as_text' in base 'null instance' on a null instance.``

+### I want to use the API but I need to add some scopes.
+Can I add more scopes?
+Yes, you can.
+Go to ``Project > Project Settings > General > Very Simple Twitch > Config`` and you will see a collapsed list of scopes.
+Add or remove the scopes you want there.

 ## License
 This project is released under the MIT License by RothioTome (2024).